From hash-smoking Assassins to Nazis on meth, take a ride through the facts (and myths) of drugs in history.

 So you never quite know what you’re going to get with Herodotus, and that’s a big part of the fun.
 For a long time, people weren’t sure how many of his stories to believe — a lot of them are flat-out bizarre, and he clearly goes for the tabloid stuff on purpose — but archaeologists keep digging up more and more proof of the weird things he talks about.

-For example, in The Fourth Book of Stuff I Found Out (or “The Fourth Book of the Histories,” as boring people call it), Herodotus shares some things he’s heard about the Scythians, a wild people from the Central Asian steppes, who sound pretty much like Vikings on horseback.
+For example, in The Fourth Book of Stuff I Found Out (or “The Fourth Book of the Histories,” as boring people call it), Herodotus shares some things he’s heard about the Scythians, a wild people from the Central Asian steppe.
 Herodotus says the Scythians build sweat lodges where they throw hemp seeds on burning coals, and soak and breathe in the cannabis smoke until — I swear this is what he says — they start howling like wolves.

 Oh, but that’s just the beginning.
 It turns out the Scythians loved weed and opium so much that their kings smoked it out of solid gold bongs.
 They were big fans of wine, too — to the point that if you told an ancient Greek, “my friend drinks like a Scythian…”